AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="inf113"></a>Requirements Analysis and Engineering <font color="gray"><small>INF113 (Undergrad)</small></font><a href="#top">⬆</a>

 - The **course teaches** how to leverage requirements analysis techniques and requirements engineering towards developing software-intensive systems.
-- I served as a TA for this course in **Winter 2014** with [Prof. Birgit Penzenstadler](http://birgit.penzenstadler.de/).
+- I worked as a TA for this course in **Winter 2014** with [Prof. Birgit Penzenstadler](http://birgit.penzenstadler.de/).
 I co-designed the course framework, revised exam structure, and supervised student project groups.
 - The **course page** for Winter 2014 is available [here](https://eee.uci.edu/14w/37030).